John Willsteed: Academic work

 In 2016, Willsteed won the Letty Katts Award and held a presentation at the State Library of Queensland on the role of posters in the Brisbane music scene from 1975 to 1995.
+In 2024 he was the recipient of the John Oxley Library Fellowship at State Library of Queensland for his oral history project Dive For Your Memory, due to be completed in early 2025.